Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Abstract

 \section{Abstract}

-In this paper, we present an optimization-based framework for generating estimation-aware trajectories in scenarios where measurement (output) uncertainties are state-dependent and set-valued.
-The framework leverages the concept of regularity for set-valued output maps.
-Specifically, we demonstrate that, for output-regular maps, one can utilize a set-valued observability measure that is concave with respect to finite-horizon state trajectories.
-By maximizing this measure, optimized estimation-aware trajectories can be designed for a broad class of systems, including those with locally linearized dynamics.
-To illustrate the effectiveness of the proposed approach, we provide a representative example in the context of trajectory planning for vision-based estimation.
-We present an estimation-aware trajectory for an uncooperative target-tracking problem that uses a machine learning (ML)-based estimation module on an ego-satellite.
+In this paper, an optimization-based framework for generating estimation-aware trajectories is presented.
+In this setup, measurement (output) uncertainties are state-dependent and set-valued.
+Enveloping ellipsoids are employed to characterize state-dependent uncertainties with unknown distributions.
+The concept of regularity for set-valued output maps is then introduced, facilitating the formulation of the estimation-aware trajectory generation problem.
+Specifically, it is demonstrated that for output-regular maps, one can utilize a set-valued observability measure that is concave with respect to the finite horizon state trajectories.
+By maximizing this measure, estimation-aware trajectories can then be synthesized for a broad class of systems.
+Trajectory planning routines are also examined in this work, by which the observability measure is optimized for systems with locally linearized dynamics.
+To illustrate the effectiveness of the proposed approach, representative examples in the context of trajectory planning with vision-based estimation are presented.
+Moreover, the paper presents estimation-aware planning for an uncooperative Target-Rendezvous problem, where an Ego-satellite employs an onboard machine learning (ML)-based estimation module to realize the rendezvous trajectory.